-Allowance Cost Overnight allowance (commercial - e.g. B&B/Hotel) For overnight accommodation within London, the overnight rate should usually not exceed £150 per night.
-For overnight accommodation outside of London, the overnight rate should usually not exceed £120 per night.
+Allowance Cost Overnight allowance (commercial - e.g. B&B/Hotel) For overnight accommodation within London, the overnight rate should not exceed £150 per night.
+For overnight accommodation outside of London, the overnight rate should not exceed £120 per night.

 This is the maximum rate and costs will usually be less.
 Individuals should use the most costefficient way of attending study leave.
+These rates should not be exceeded unless for exceptional circumstances and with prior approval.